Free 2004 Build Of S.T.A.L.K.E.R.

-In a move that has almost never happened before, the Ukranian developer GSC Game World has decided to release a very early build of S.T.A.L.K.E.R.: Shaodw of Chernobyl that predates the final release by two and a half years.
+In a move that has almost never happened before, the Ukranian developer GSC Game World has decided to release a very early build of

 The version of the game – ‘xrCore’ build 1935, dated October 18th 2004 – is available from several links online, but visit here for a reliable download.